 6.2.
 Types of software that require different levels of management

-This section gives examples of software types and groups them according to the software management levels as defined in Section 6.1.
+This section highlights a selection of arbitrarily selected software types and groups them according to the software management levels as defined in Section 6.1.

 6.2.1.
 Software that requires low level management